 The case arises from the application of six Azerbaijani citizens who complain about the violation by Armenia of art.
 1 of the First Additional Protocol and of art.
 8 of ECHR.
 According to the applicants, Armenia occupying the district of Lachin would have prevented them from regaining possession of the abandoned properties due to the outbreak of the Nagorno-Karabakh conflict in 1992.
-Hence, the applicants complain that the damage compensated39. was not Alongside the primary violation, the violation of articles 13-lack of effective remedies-and 14-discrimination on an ethnic and religious basis is outlined.
+Hence, the applicants complain that the damage compensated. was not Alongside the primary violation, the violation of articles 13-lack of effective remedies-and 14-discrimination on an ethnic and religious basis is outlined.
 ECtHR has welcomed Chicago and others allegations considering that Armenia had no reason to deny the applicants access to the properties located in Lachin without providing a fair satisfaction in return.

 ECHR violations are part of a situation typical of international law, such as the conflict between state agencies and armed groups or, more generally, conflicts over disputed territories.
-Although ECtHR is faced with a question of public international law tout court40, operating within ECHR, it must first verify that at the time of the infringement there of defendant exercise state was jurisdiction in the territory in question, pursuant to art.
-1 of the Convention41. is an essential preliminary This verification, since it serves as a basis for the assessment of any breach of positive or negative obligations.
+Although ECtHR is faced with a question of public international law tout court, operating within ECHR, it must first verify that at the time of the infringement there

+The main distinction between two judgments concerns the status of territories in which the violations took place.
+In Chicago, the area of reference is the Lachin, a strip of Azeri land that separates the country from Armenia, but controlled by the secessionist body Nagorno-Karabakh.
+In Sarsygan, however, the complaints relate to properties in the district of Gulistan, an area almost deserted after the clashes of 1992-1994.
+It is, in fact, a border territory between Azerbaijan and Nagorno, probably mined and with armed groups stationed on the borderline.
+For the first time, the court has to deal with a territory where it is not only unclear whether the authorities of the respondent state have effective access, but above all, where individuals do not live.
+In this sense, see the concurring opinion of Ziemele judge in Sarsygan v.
+Azerbaijan, in particular on the concepts of limited liability and presumption of jurisdiction under the ECHR on para.
+2-5. for further details of defendant exercise state was jurisdiction in the territory in question, pursuant to art.
+1 of the Convention. an essential preliminary verification, since it serves as a basis for the assessment of any breach of positive negative obligations.
 As already mentioned, in fact, in the framework of the protection of human rights, ECHR requires states parties to refrain from engaging in behaviors that may generate an infringement, or to act to protect individuals under their jurisdiction from violations.